AmitGodosi/AniMaamin/README.md

   Keep a private journal to reflect on your spiritual journey.
   Access insights from past entries to see your growth over time.

-*React Native*, Firebase, Flow Manager, State Management, Navigation, Error Handling and more, in process...

 ![הרשמה](https://github.com/AmitGodosi/AniMaamin/assets/94754700/ee1fe490-b14f-4e60-a41c-c01d7e501ec6)